kcezario/lakehouse-processing-benchmark/README.md

 This repository is an architecture-focused benchmark for comparing data transformation strategies in a lakehouse pipeline.
 It evaluates how different engines behave under increasing data volumes while keeping ingestion, storage, and persistence consistent.

+## What this project is (and is not)

+This is not a performance benchmark in isolation.

+It is an architectural experiment designed to observe how different transformation strategies behave under controlled conditions.

+The goal is not to prescribe a "best" engine, but to make trade-offs visible and measurable across different data volumes and execution models.

 ## Problem

 Choosing the right transformation engine is a core data platform decision: